Izlin KamarulbahrinEnergy and Environmental Technology and Economics MSc

 What skills and knowledge do you think the course has helped you develop?

 1) Critical thinking skills: As the course focuses on ways to reduce global emissions, we have to come up with methods that are more than just elaborating on about renewable energy.
 The classes are always intensive and exciting as small debates and discussions are always brought up.

 2) Presentation skills: After a module, we get feedback from lecturers that can help us identify area where we can do better, whether it is in the information presented or our general presenting skills.
 This has helped me improve on my future presentations within City and externally.

 3) Teamwork skills: Every module has a group project and members are randomly selected so everyone has a chance to work with each other.
 This has given me the opportunity to interact with people from different backgrounds, be it engineering or economics, and work together to solve a problem from different perspectives.

 In terms of knowledge, as we got people from industries coming in to lecture us, we are always updated on the latest developments in the field so we can expand our understanding beyond the information available from textbooks.

 What opportunities and experiences City has offered you during your course?

 Studying on clean and alternative energy, module leaders such as Professor Abdulnaser Sayma and Professor Martin Fry had arranged field trips for the whole class so instead of hearing only about topics in theory, we get to see it and learn it from the sites visit.
 We even visited a district heating company that was right in the middle of Islington and was even given a presentation of how they ran and what operations they did.
 This motivated me to want to try to implement that idea in Malaysia as well.

 What advice would you give to people thinking about postgraduate study?
-What would you have liked to know then that you know now?

 There will be people who will tell you it's a waste of time, especially when you have entered the industry.
 It is not a waste of time especially if you have a passion for learning.
 You always have to give yourself time to grow.